ReginaSherman/ga-project-2/README.md

 The purpose of this project is for you to show us and future employers what you're capable of, so we want as much of the project to be your own, independent work as possible.
 Therefore, each student will be given 5 (five) tokens to ask for help.
 Each token will give you 20 minutes of one-on-one consultation time with your Squad Lead.
 Tokens are redeemable during regular class time or as determined by your Squad Lead.
 Tokens cannot be transferred between students - there is no black market for tokens.

-Instructors will not be holding open office hours during project week.
-This is to give you the opportunity to solve issues and errors you run in to on your own and with your classmates.

 An instructor will be assigned to each team and wil check in with your team briefly every morning (whether via Slack or on Zoom).
 The purpose of these check-ins is NOT to discuss technical questions, but to answer questions about workflow and get a status checkin.

 #### Github Issues